htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - Added statistics to the collector ad about CCB.
   :ticket:`7842`

+- When running a singularity job, the starter first runs `singularity test` if this returns non-zero, the job is put on hold.
+  :ticket:`7801`

 - You may now tag instances from the command line of `condor_annex`.
 Use the ``-tag <name> <value>`` command-line option once for each tag.
   :ticket:`7834`